How Manchester's day centres are coming together to take action on the damaging effects of legal highs.

 Innovation and good practice project manager

-Gavin is an innovation and good practice project manager, with responsibility for a range of initiatives including leading our National Day Centres Project, as well as projects around employment, and digital inclusion and substance misuse.
+Gavin was our innovation and good practice project manager, with responsibility for a range of initiatives including leading our National Day Centres Project, as well as projects around employment, and digital inclusion and substance misuse.

 19 Jul 2016 - 6:33am